Plumsail/helpdesk-docs/OnPremises/index.rst

       How To/Create multiple help desks for different departments and configure them with different inboxes How To/Create a new chart
       How To/Create a new view
+      How To/Create cascading SLAs
       How To/Edit ticket's properties from mailbox
-      How To/Export tickets to Excel
+      How To/Escalate ticket if an agent didn't reply in time How To/Export tickets to Excel
-      How To/Find the internal name of SharePoint column How To/Send SMS notifications from help desk with Microsoft Flow and Twilio How To/Start a workflow with a trigger
+      How To/Find the internal name of SharePoint column How To/Notify agent or manager when SLA is failed How To/Reassign ticket from disabled user in help desk How To/Send SMS notifications from help desk with Microsoft Flow and Twilio How To/Start a workflow with a trigger
       How To/Sync SharePoint user profiles fields to HelpDesk contacts